Discordanian/slithytoves.org/README.md

 Using cursor with css work.

-Site is HTML and CSS only.
+Reducing footprint to HTML and CSS only.